Synology vs TrueNAS: Which NAS Platform?

 Synology is an appliance.
 TrueNAS is a platform.

 If you want your NAS to be like a router — set it up, forget about it, trust it works — buy a Synology.
-The DS423+ at $450 (diskless) is the best value for most self-hosters.
-It runs Docker, transcodes video, and Synology’s software is genuinely excellent.
+The DS425+ at ~$520-595 (diskless) is the best Intel option for Plex transcoding and now includes 2.5 GbE; the DS925+ at ~$620 adds dual 2.5 GbE and a faster quad-core AMD V1500B CPU.
+Synology’s software is genuinely excellent.

 If you want your NAS to be like a Linux server — full control, ZFS data protection, no vendor lock-in, run anything you want — install TrueNAS SCALE on custom hardware.
-You’ll spend more time configuring, but you get a more powerful and flexible system.
+A Jonsbo N3 case with an Intel N305 board and 32 GB RAM costs about the same as a Synology 4-bay, but gives you 8 drive bays, 8 CPU cores, and ZFS with ARC caching that makes repeated file access almost instant.

 FAQ